coteditor/SampleScripts/README.md

 This is a set of sample scripts for CotEditor.

-For details of the CotEditor scripting, see "CotEditor Scripting Manual" in the Help menu.
+For details of the CotEditor scripting, see “CotEditor Scripting Guide” > “About Scripting” in the CotEditor's Help menu.

 Usage
 ------------------------------